kammitama5/kammitama5.github.io/_posts/2018-6-28-Thursday-June-28th.md

   was learning Django, someone built a JavaScript Snake game, etc. And I had a conversation with someone about the new Python (3.7) that was released yesterday and the programming language J. I guess I'm infectious :D.
   This is a weird experience for me; coding in two internships and testing in one.
-Because devs talk about "testing" all the time but it's kind of hand-wavy, and testers b!tch about devs lol.
-And I'm...in the middle, wearing Haskell tshirts and writing Haskell and Elm.
+Because devs talk about "testing" all the time but it's kind of hand-wavy and they look down on testers, and testers b!tch about devs lol.
+And I'm...in the middle, wearing
+  Haskell tshirts and writing Haskell and Elm.
 Right.
+I really don't care; I thought there would be value in this experience, which is why I'm doing it.
+Devs can *talk* about testing all they want; I have some actual experience, while coding.
+  And it will make me a better developer.
-- Some of my dev friends think I shouldn't be doing this internship / job, but it works for now, and honestly, it's easy for them to say things like this off-handedly, not really thinking about how it was when they were starting out.
+- Some of my dev friends think I shouldn't be doing this internship / job (and that I should quit immediately lol), but it works for now, and honestly, it's easy for them to say things like this off-handedly, not really thinking about how it was when they were starting out.
   Maybe they were just lucky and things just sort of fell into place for them.
 I don't think it's fair to assume that that is the case for everyone.